 City Policy in Gloucester, north of Boston, offers opioid and heroin addicts amnesty from prosecution if they voluntarily turn themselves in at the station and if they’re considered low-risk offenders.
 They get fast-tracked into treatment.
 A good portion of the cost is covered through a combination of private and public insurance, as well as grants from service providers.
 Police also offer some funding from money seized from drug dealers.

 Under the Gloucester policy, addicts can turn in drugs or paraphernalia they have on hand, under a no-questions-asked policy.
-This allows people who wish to participate a chance to attend treatment with the intention of leaving their old life behind.
+This allows people who wish to participate in a chance to attend treatment with the intention of leaving their old life behind.

 Over 100 addicts have taken advantage of this program, some coming from out of state to seek help.
 Seventy percent of those seeking treatment have been men.
-All of them have been successfully placed in treatment programs, and the total cost to the police departments has been a quite reasonable at $5,000.
+All of them have been successfully placed in treatment programs, and the total cost to the police departments has been quite reasonable at $5,000.